 However, you’ll want to keep your eye on inflammation that persists longer than necessary (months to years instead of a few days) since it’s likely chronic and can often cause more harm than benefits.

 Biological Destiny or Lifestyle-Influenced?

 So we know that inflammation is normal and a good sign that healing is occurring, but what about genetics and lifestyle factors?
 Are some people more susceptible to pain caused by inflammation than others?

 Before you start shaking your fist at your genes, here’s what you should know:

 You have the power to influence genetic activity (even though you can’t change the genes you were born with) every day.

 So how can you put the chips in your favor?
-Some ideas to keep your body and mind in a state daily wellness include: eating a wholesome diet, preventative supplements, exercising, getting enough rest, and meditation.
+If you’re like most people you probably live a pretty full and demanding life.
+Some ideas to keep your body and mind in a state daily wellness include:

 While these solutions don’t alone hold the key to controlling inflammation, they can help prime the immune system to react in a measured way.

 The bottom line?
 Inflammation is an amazing biochemical process that, while sometimes painful, if well-managed is necessary and normal for optimal health.